 - Heat oven to 450°F.

-- Toss chicken with olive oil.
+- Toss or brush chicken with olive oil.

 - Stir together the rub and sprinkle over chicken breasts.
 Turn chicken breasts until completely coated in rub.